megan-drury/The-Academic-Philosophy-Webring/README.md

 The question of all questions, and I'm glad you asked.

-In this repository you will find 2 html files.
-One is titled *Webring-HTML.html* and one is titled Webring-Script.html.
+In this repository you will find 2 html files and 1 CSS file.
+One is titled *Webring-HTML.html*, one is titled Webring-Script.html, and the other Webring-CSS.css.

 First, open Webring-Script.html and copy (cmd-C or ctrl-C) everything between and including the element tags, <script> and </script>.